expressjs/discussions/docs/adr/001-aligning-engines-field-with-ci.md

 **What will be done?**
 - Update the `engines` field in `package.json` for each package to reflect the minimum Node.js version supported by the corresponding CI configuration.
-- Include the `engines` fields in all the projects, so it will clarify what is supported for the final user
+- Include the `engines` fields in all the projects, so it will clarify what is supported for the final user.
+- For cases where the engines field was not updated by mistake and Node.js support was explicitly changed in the history of each package, it will be handled in a different ADR.

 **What will not be done?**
 - We will not support versions of Node.js that are not explicitly defined in the `engines` field or tested in CI.